J-Wave: History

 Around 1995, J-WAVE hired new personalities in an attempt to rejuvenate itself.
 Its term "J-POP" became synonymous with commercially palatable Japanese music from across the spectrum, except for traditional Japanese music.
 Specials started to air around this time, and the station took steps to attract a listener base desirable for higher ad revenues.

-The format J-WAVE introduced to Japan, "more music less talk" almost disappeared during reorganization in early 1997, when DJ banter became more pronounced.

 On October 1, 2003, J-WAVE moved its head office to the 33rd floor of the Roppongi Hills Mori Tower in Minato, Tokyo.

-On April 23, 2012, J-WAVE moved its transmitting station at Tokyo Tower to the Tokyo Sky Tree with new transmission power of 7 kilowatts with an ERP of 57 kilowatts.
+On April 23, 2012, J-WAVE moved its transmitting station at Tokyo Tower to the Tokyo Sky Tree with a new transmission power of 7 kilowatts with an ERP of 57 kilowatts.
 Before the move, the transmission power was 10 kilowatts with an ERP of 44 kilowatts.

-Today, J-WAVE has changed dramatically since its first broadcast.
-The station acquired a solid listener base who were less interested in a pretense of social rebellion.
-Nonetheless, J-Wave has never hit the No. 1 rank in ratings in the last ten years in the Tokyo region.

 Navigators (DJs)

-(1988-1993) Popular Navigators with "obis", or daily shows, on J-Wave include:
+Popular Navigators with "obis", or daily shows, on J-Wave (1988–1993) include: